 Let’s Talk Parking in Esquimalt

-The Township is undertaking an Integrated Parking Strategy and Regulatory Framework project as an opportunity to pursue high-level strategic direction around land use and built form, multi-modal transportation and parking management.
+Starting in 2022, the Township undertook an Integrated Parking Strategy and Regulatory Framework project as an opportunity to pursue high-level strategic direction around land use and built form, multi-modal transportation and parking management.

-This means that refreshed parking strategies, policies, regulations, and management approaches will better reflect the Township’s goals and values.
-This will result in more certainty and a greater level of confidence to residents, businesses, developers and Council.
+The goal was to look for refreshed parking strategies, policies, regulations, and management approaches that would better reflect the Township’s goals and values resulting in more certainty and a greater level of confidence to residents, businesses, developers and Council.

-A comprehensive process has been undertaken to result in two key outcomes:
+A comprehensive process was created to result in two key outcomes:

 1. A new Public Parking Management Strategy to guide decision-making and implementation for publicly provided parking – including EV charging, bicycle parking and accessible parking